Z-Reyes/serverless_function_assessment/README.md

 CREDITS

 Big shoutout to Youtube and various individuals on the internet for helping me
-1. Learn what REST is
+1. Learn what REST is.
-2. Learn how to set up an AWS lambda server
+2. Learn how to set up an AWS lambda server.
-3. How to interface with AWS proxies for AWS APIGateway
+3. How to interface with AWS proxies for AWS APIGateway.
 4. How to create a terraform configuration to automate the whole process.

 I'll put some of the tutorials I relied on the most below.
 Admittedly, some of their code did end up in my final project.
 I went through and annotated them as necessary